Los Angeles Workplace Harassment Lawyer

 We have represented clients in entertainment, healthcare, hospitality, retail, corporate offices, and blue-collar industries.
 We’ve handled cases involving explicit misconduct that left no doubt about what was happening, and we’ve handled cases where the harassment was quieter but no less damaging.
 The common thread is employers who either participated in the conduct or allowed it to continue when they should have stopped it.

-Lisa Bloom founded The Bloom Firm in 2010 after building a career representing victims against powerful institutions and individuals.
+Lisa Bloom founded Bloom Fudali in 2010 after building a career representing victims against powerful institutions and individuals.
 She earned her J.D. from Yale Law School in 1986.
 Her cases have included representing a client who alleged a KKK-style sheet was hung over his workstation, one of many examples of the workplace hostility she has confronted over three decades.
 Super Lawyers has recognized her every year since 2015, and she appears regularly on CNN, ABC, CBS, and NBC as a legal analyst.

 Arick Fudali serves as Partner and Managing Attorney.
 Before turning to civil rights litigation, he prosecuted criminal cases in Broward County, Florida, developing the skills to build cases from evidence and present them persuasively.
 He graduated from the University of Florida Levin College of Law in 2010 and holds bar licenses in California, New York, and Florida.
 Since 2011, he has focused on representing employees in harassment and discrimination matters.